-There are a number of ways of finding out the number of observations in a SAS data set and, while they are documented in a number of different places, I have decided to collect them together in one place.
+There are a number of ways of finding out the number of observations (also known as records or rows) in a SAS data set and, while they are documented in a number of different places, I have decided to collect them together in one place.
 At the very least, it means that I can find them again.

 First up is the most basic and least efficient method: read the whole data set and increment a counter a pick up its last value.
 The END option allows you to find the last value of count without recourse to FIRST.x/LAST.x logic.

 set test end=eof;